wubrg/fantasy_sports/football/rosters.md

 ### IR

-There are two roster slots for IR players.
+There is one roster slots for IR players.
 This slot does not count against your roster size.

 ## Keepers

 Keepers officially lock one hour before the draft, but they must be locked at least two hours prior when an `expansion draft` or `new owner draft` occurs.
 The league will however be able to determine when the expansion draft starts on a case-by-case basis.

+It is considered a courtesy to provide your keepers one week prior to the draft to allow teams to prepare their draft strategy.

 A team may have a maximum of two keepers going into the draft, but are not required to keep any players.